Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning

-Off-policy evaluation (OPE) in reinforcement learning is notoriously difficult in long- and infinite-horizon settings due to diminishing overlap between behavior and target policies.
+\ABSTRACT{Off-policy evaluation (OPE) in reinforcement learning is notoriously difficult in long- and infinite-horizon settings due to diminishing overlap between behavior and target policies.
 In this paper, we study the role of Markovian and time-invariant structure in efficient OPE.
-We first derive the efficiency bounds for OPE when one assumes each of these structures.
+We first derive the efficiency {\newedit bounds and efficient influence functions} for OPE when one assumes each of these structures.
 This precisely characterizes the curse of horizon: in time-variant processes, OPE is only feasible in the near-on-policy setting, where behavior and target policies are sufficiently similar.
 But, in time-invariant Markov decision processes, our bounds show that truly-off-policy evaluation is feasible, even with only just one dependent trajectory, and provide the limits of how well we could hope to do.
-We develop a new estimator based on Double Reinforcement Learning (DRL) that leverages this structure for OPE using the efficient influence function we derive.
+We develop a new estimator based on Double Reinforcement Learning (DRL) that leverages this structure for OPE.
 Our DRL estimator simultaneously uses estimated stationary density ratios and $q$-functions and remains efficient when both are estimated at slow, nonparametric rates and remains consistent when either is estimated consistently.
-We investigate these properties and the performance benefits of leveraging the problem structure for more efficient OPE.
+We investigate these properties and the performance benefits of leveraging the problem structure for more efficient OPE. }